How Long Will the Recent Victory for Free Speech at the University of Florida Last?

 Strong words, and well deserved.
 Here, I will explain the part of the case that the plaintiffs lost, the reasons that they won the more important part of the case, and finally why this is going to be only a temporary victory for academic freedom -- in Florida and, soon, at state universities around the country.

-Chief Judge Walker declined to issue an injunction to prevent the university from enforcing a policy requiring that professors who sign onto amicus briefs to specify that they do so in their individual capacities and not purport to speak for the university.
+Chief Judge Walker declined to issue an injunction to prevent the university from enforcing a policy requiring professors who sign onto amicus briefs to specify that they do so in their individual capacities and not purport to speak for the university.
 This is of special interest to me, because in 2020 I signed onto a brief that opposed a position favored by Florida's political powers (the substance of which I will describe later), and I told the organizers of that brief that the policy applied to me.

 Walker specifically mentions that brief in his ruling, noting that four of my law school colleagues also signed on, with footnotes specifically appended to their names containing the required disclaimers.
 The ruling does not mention (most likely because the judge did not notice) that another colleague and I also signed the brief and were identified by our positions at UF.
 Although we had also made clear to the organizers that we were subject to the policy requiring a disclaimer, there were no footnotes specifically appended to our names.